bluemarblepayroll/simmer/README.md

 * The table `agents` should exactly contain two records with the column values as described (iron_man and hulk)
 * The table `agents` should include a record where the last name is `stark`
-* The output should contain the string described in the value somewhere in the log
+* The standard output should contain the string described in the value somewhere in the log

+**Note**: Output does not currently test the standard error, just the standard output.

 ###### Table Assertion Rules